Why you should stop trying to find your passion at work—and 4 things to look for instead

 "Work can be solving a problem because you have huge debts, or because you're taking care of people that rely on you," she continues.
 "There's a lot of other meanings to work that don't have just to do with our passion."

-Perel says that cultural shifts, like people or the decline of church membership over time, have led people to place more value in their work lives.
+Perel says that cultural shifts, like people starting families later in life or the decline of church membership over time, have led people to place more value in their work lives.
 A recent CNBC/SurveyMonkey poll found a majority of workers across all ages cited "meaning" as the No. 1 contributor to their happiness at work.

 That can become an issue when the job description doesn't line up with someone's expectation of their true passion.
 That could be a contributing factor as to why nearly half of all workers are considering quitting their jobs at any given time, according to a survey from JobList, a job search engine.